Solar PV installation projects are done on a wide variety of scales.

-You can either use a free tool like – mailtracker to track and manually record the email opens, or you can run your campaigns with a tool like Fuzen’s cold email marketing app.
+You can either use a free tool like – mailtracker to track and manually record the email opens, or you can run your solar lead generation campaigns with a tool like Fuzen’s cold email marketing app.

 It runs your campaigns in a spreadsheet and then updates the engagement data in the same spreadsheet.